GarretTomlin/GarretTomlin/README.md

 ## About me

 I'm Garret Tomlin.
 A software engineer with a passion for developing innovative programs that expedite the efficiency and effectiveness of organizational success.
-Well-versed in technology and writing code to create systems that are reliable and user-friendly
+Well-versed in enterprize technologies and writing code to create systems that are scalable reliable and user-friendly